sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 Note:

-- Toil is introduced when the approach to increasing effeciency is linear with respect to the amount of resources required.
+- Toil is introduced when the approach to increasing efficiency is linear with respect to the amount of resources required.
 - Toil, for example, would be increased hiring for repetitive, automatable, work that would better be solved by time investment in automation.

-Invest in automation: 1 month/year (e.g. august) dedicate entirely to automation and process improvement
+Invest in automation: 1 month/year (e.g. August) dedicate entirely to automation and process improvement

 --

-### 5. Re-visit Investment Management practices
+### 5. Revisit Investment Management practices

 - Promote smaller investments over large ones
 - Monitor investments based on business outcomes, not project plans